carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ### Queue channel

-Queue channels are the way in which Nextflow sends data that is consumed or produced by a process.
+Queue channels are the way in which Nextflow sends data that is input and consumed(used up) or output by a process.

 A *queue* channel has three properties.

-* That operations are non-blocking, which means processes run as soon as they receive input from a channel.
+* Processes run as soon as they receive input from a channel.

-* That data flow is in one direction from a producer to a consumer.
+* That data flow is in one direction: from a producer to a consumer.

 * The first element of a queue is the first out of the queue (First in- First out).

-A queue channel can be created by a process in their output definitions, which we will cover in the next episode, or created using channel factory methods such as [Channel.of](https://www.nextflow.io/docs/latest/channel.html#of) or [Channel.fromPath](https://www.nextflow.io/docs/latest/channel.html#frompath) which will we cover in this episode.
+A queue channel can be created by a process in their output definitions, which we will cover in the next episode or created using channel factory methods such as [Channel.of](https://www.nextflow.io/docs/latest/channel.html#of) or [Channel.fromPath](https://www.nextflow.io/docs/latest/channel.html#frompath) which will we cover in this episode.

 > ## Create and view Channel contents
 > Create a file called `channel.nf` and type the following code into it.